-The board of directors, upon recommendation and proposal of the remuneration and nomination committee, validates the remuneration policy and proposes the remuneration policy to the annual general shareholders' meeting for approval.
+The remuneration policy was validated by the board of directors, upon recommendation and proposal of the remuneration and nomination committee, and approved by the annual general shareholders' meeting.
 The board of directors assesses, on a yearly basis, if the remuneration policy needs to adapt.